ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/multi_sig.md

 ## Multi Sig {#multi-sig}

-It is possible to have shared ownership on coins.For that you will create a **ScriptPubKey** that represent a **m-of-n multi sig**, this means that in order to spend the coins, **m** private keys will need to sign on the **n** different public key provided.
+It is possible to have shared ownership over coins.
+For that you will create a ```ScriptPubKey``` that represents a **m-of-n multi sig**, this means in order to spend the coins, **m** private keys will need to sign on the **n** different public key provided.

-Let’s see how it works, let’s create a multi sig with Bob, Alice, and Satoshi, and 2 of them needed to spend a coin.
+Let’s create a multi sig with Bob, Alice, and Satoshi, where two of them are needed to spend a coin.

 ```cs
 Key bob = new Key();